asciamanna/asciamanna.github.io/_posts/2014-06-28-getting-started-with-animations-in-angularjs.md

 {% gist asciamanna/5451e28122e48cd44591 %}

 ###JavaScript Callback Animations
 If the transition based or keyframe animations don't work for you, you can use JavaScript animations.
-I'm not going to discuss them here, but you can read about them in detail on the excellent blog post by [yearofmoo](http://www.yearofmoo.com/2013/08/remastered-animation-in-angularjs-1-2.html).
+I'm not going to discuss them here, but you can read about them in detail in the excellent blog post by [yearofmoo](http://www.yearofmoo.com/2013/08/remastered-animation-in-angularjs-1-2.html).

 ###Custom Directive Animations
 Animations for custom directives are possible using the $animate service, which replaces the $animator service in pre-1.2 versions of AngularJS.
 That could be the subject of its own blog post.
 However, if you'd like to explore custom directive animations further you can take a look at the [AngularJS $animate reference](https://docs.angularjs.org/api/ngAnimate/service/$animate).